What does a letting agent do?

 - National Federation of Property Professionals (NFOPP) Level 3 Technical Award in Residential Letting and Property Management

-- GCSEs (A* - C) or similar qualifications, especially in English and maths
+- GCSEs (9 to 4/A* - C) or similar qualifications, especially in English and maths